nfes-org/nfes-org.github.io/_posts/2013-04-03-DiamondsintheNoiseTreasuresLur.md

 ---
-title: “Diamonds in the Noise” – Treasures Lurking in Acoustic Data
+title: "“Diamonds in the Noise” – Treasures Lurking in Acoustic Data"
 tags: presentation
 ---